cknitin/SQL-Important-Questions/README.md

 	BEGIN
 		PRINT 'UNKNOW ERROR.'
 	END

+# 24. @@TRANCOUNT
+Its returns the no. of BEGIN TRANSACTION statements in current connection.

+	PRINT @@TRANCOUNT
+	--  The BEGIN TRAN statement will increment the
+	--  transaction count by 1.
+	BEGIN TRAN
+	    PRINT @@TRANCOUNT
+	    BEGIN TRAN
+		PRINT @@TRANCOUNT
+	--  The COMMIT statement will decrement the transaction count by 1.
+	    COMMIT
+	    PRINT @@TRANCOUNT
+	COMMIT
+	PRINT @@TRANCOUNT

+	--Results
+	--0
+	--1
+	--2
+	--1
+	--0

 # 23. XACT_STATE
 Return the user transaction state
 Its return three values 0, 1, or -1